-Will Norway secure promotion back into the Super League in Cluj-Napoca?
+Czech Republic and Belarus seal promotion into the Super League in Cluj-Napoca

-Thirteen nations will battle it out for the two promotion spots into the Super League at the 2021 European Athletics Team Championships First League in Cluj-Napoca, Romania on 19-20 June.
+After suffering the ignominy of relegation in 2019, the Czech Republic soared back into the Super League with victory at the European Athletics Team Championships First League in Cluj-Napoca, Romania on Sunday (20).

 Courtesy of two victories across the final day and a consistent showing throughout including eleven top two finishes, the Czechs tallied 320.5 points to secure the First League title and their passage back into the top flight of this competition in 2023.
 They will be joined by Belarus who accrued 315 points while overnight leaders the Netherlands dropped back to third with 300 points.